msun3192/Traveling-Salesman-Problem/README.md

-When run, use commands -shc -usa
-(gives stochastic tour of the usa) prints out tour then using that tour, give it as params to Plot
+When run, use commands -shc -usa on the TSP file (gives stochastic tour of the usa) prints out tour then using that tour, give it as params to Plot